SpaceSC/PersonalSpace/README.md

 - Clone the [Personal Space github repository](https://github.com/SpaceSC/FSAPI-vizsgaremek):
   - `git clone https://github.com/SpaceSC/FSAPI-vizsgaremek`

+- In the /backend folder copy and paste the .env-template file, rename it to .env, and fill in your data (see comments in file)
+   - Obtain OAuth 2.0 credentials at [Google API Console](https://console.cloud.google.com)

+## Usage

+### As Docker image

+- To run docker images you can [Install Docker for your OS](https://docs.docker.com/get-docker/)

+- To run docker images on Windows 7 or 8, you can [install](https://devconnected.com/how-to-install-docker-on-windows-7-8-10-home-and-pro/) Docker Toolbox

+- Start Docker Desktop (or VirtualBox on Windows 7)

+- Build client image with `docker build -t personal-space-client .` in the /frontend folder

+- Build server image with `docker build -t personal-space-server .` in the /backend folder

+- In the root folder run `docker-compose up` in your terminal or right click on the file and choose this command in your IDE

+- Open http://localhost:3000 in the browser to see the client

+- Open http://localhost:5000/api/test in the browser to see if the server is running

+- Open http://localhost:5000/docs/ in the browser to see swagger endpoint documentation

+### Run with Node.js locally (not as docker image)

-- You will need [Node Js](https://nodejs.org/en/) installed on your computer.
+- You will need [Node.js](https://nodejs.org/en/) installed on your computer.
 - Install the frontend and backend dependencies by running `npm install` in the terminal in the /frontend and /backend folders.

-## Usage

-(Instructions to run Docker files)

 - Run tests with `npm run test` in the /backend folder